Regional Partners

 The Mianus River Gorge is a founding partner of the Hudson to Housatonic (H2H) Regional Conservation Partnership, which began as an initiative in 2014 and took its present form in 2016.
 H2H is an interstate collaboration of conservation organizations and municipal partners across Fairfield County in Connecticut and Westchester, Putnam, and a portion of southeast Duchess Counties in New York State.
 The mission of the H2H is to work across CT and NY to improve water quality and promote conservation and sound stewardship for the health of people, plants, and wildlife.
 To learn more, go to: http://h2hrcp.org/

 Mianus River Gorge is a key partner of the Lower Hudson PRISM (Partnerships for Regional Invasive Species Management).
-The Lower Hudson PRISM is one of eight regional partnerships in the state of New York.
-The PRISMs are funded by the Department of Environmental Conservation through the Environmental Protection Fund.
-Each PRISM is hosted by a non-profit organization.
+The Lower Hudson PRISM is one of eight regional partnerships in the state of New York that coordinate on, share best practices for, and fund invasive species monitoring and control throughout their respective areas of operation.
+PRISMs are funded by the Department of Environmental Conservation through the Environmental Protection Fund and hosted by a non-profit organization.
 The Lower Hudson PRISM has been hosted by the New York – New Jersey Trail Conference since 2013.
 To learn more, go to: http://www.lhprism.org/

 Research